blawar/ooot/README.md

 ## Contributing

-This project is currently maintained by blawar/vertigo and Zel.

 All contributions are welcome.
 This is a group effort, and even small contributions can make a difference.
 Some tasks also don't require much knowledge to get started.
 The best contribution that can be made, is playing the game and reporting bugs by opening a github issue on this repository.
 Code contributions, as well as porting changes from the [upstream repo](https://github.com/zeldaret/oot) are greatly appreciated.